 Application Performance Management (APM) software is an essential part of developing and maintaining business critical apps, but not every company uses APM tools in the same way.
-Some use it extensively throughout software development and quality control, while others bring out APM tools to help with production issues that operation managers just can’t seem to identify.
+Some use it extensively throughout custom software development and quality control, while others bring out APM tools to help with production issues that operation managers just can’t seem to identify.
 Once you’ve persuaded management that APM has a strong return on investment, these are a few key questions that have to be addressed before you begin your selection process and implementation.

 Point Solution or End-to-End Monitoring?

 APM tools can either dig deep into one facet of infrastructure, or cover an entire application layer to look for problems.
 Point solutions may look at the network, the server pool, a single database, or even a subset of program logs that may not be operating as intended.
 An end-to-end solution is better suited for application specific layers including the application repository, application server, workflow analysis, and integration services.
 End-to-end APM tools provide real-time, contextual insight that operation managers can use to find the source of errors, crashes, and other performance issues.

 Not only are these approaches not mutually exclusive, they serve complementary functions that the most successful IT departments use like a one-two punch.
 First, end-to-end APM tools give a 360 degree view of what’s happening and identify the source of the problem.
 Then point solutions drill down to provide deep insight into each component identified as contributing to performance issues.
 Together, these techniques form a powerful approach to business process evaluations.
 On that note, a recent infographic titled, The State of APM, highlights how end-to-end Application Performance Management is becoming the gold standard for IT organizatons.

 APM tools can be deployed either as a monitoring agent on servers and desktops (agent-rich), or as agentless monitoring technology that remotely connects to servers and desktops to gather information for user experience monitoring, troubleshooting, and root cause analysis.